FirasAbouzahr/CollectiveRepo/Geant4PETSimulations/readme.md

-# PET Simulations Using Geant4 Monte Carlo Simulations
+# PET Simulations Using Geant4

 This directory includes all C++ codes needed to run our group's canonical Geant4-based PET simulations.
 This is a collective work from many group members in Dr. Lang's high-energy physics group.
 My main contributions are via novel geometries, materials, simulated sources, and some other contributions to more logistical source codes.